digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.pmallard.2024.01.12.md

 Creating a [[anticipated-lotus]] page in the Dendron DBGI vault.

-Textual description at least 10 words of both species and molecules.
+- Textual description at least 10 words of both species and molecules.

+This textual description needs also to be as complete as the existing ones.
+So a WD description would be OK if we keep name, INCHI, SMILES etc, but not the pubchem id for ex.